Confidence Interval

 Sample Mean (x-bar) = 50

-Knowing that you determined your sample mean (x-bar) to be 50, add 2.44 to get the upper limit of the interval and subtract 2.44 to get the lower limit of the interval and that becomes the confidence interval for the population mean.
+Knowing that you determined your sample mean (x-bar) to be 50, add 2.44 to get the upper limit of the interval and subtract 2.44 to get the lower limit of the interval and that becomes the CI for the population mean.

-The chi-squared distribution is not symmetrical and each varies according the degrees of freedom, df.
+The chi-squared distribution is not symmetrical and each varies according to the degrees of freedom, dF.

 This technique lacks robustness, in that it is very important that the population is known to be normally distributed when using it to estimate the population variance or standard deviation.